Chicky Starr

-José Anibal Laureano Colón (born June 24, 1958) is a retired Puerto Rican professional wrestler and manager.
+José Anibal Laureano Colón (born June 24, 1958) is a Puerto Rican professional wrestler and manager.
 He is better known by his ring name, Chicky Starr.
-He's currently the general manager of the International Wrestling Association (IWA) of Puerto Rico.
+He is best known for his work in the World Wrestling Council (WWC) and International Wrestling Association (IWA) of Puerto Rico.
+Starr won the WWC Universal Championship when he defeated Carlito in San Lorenzo, Puerto Rico in early 2003.
+Laureano has led stables including The Chicky Starr Sports Club and the Starr Corporation.

+Laureano has managed Abdullah the Butcher, Stan Hansen, Bruiser Brody, Ron Starr, Al Perez, Kareem Muhammad, Grizzly Boone, Jason the Terrible, Joe Leduc, Hercules Ayala, "Sadistic" Steve Strong, "Nature Boy" Buddy Landell, Ronnie Garvin, Harley Race, "The Raging Bull" Manny Fernández, Leo Burke, The Sheepherders, The Wild Samoans (Afa and Sika), The Samoan Swat Team, The Polynesian Prince, The Alaskan Hunters, Korsita Korchenko, Tama the Islander, Dan Kroffat, Scott Hall, Abbuda Dein, The Iron Sheik, Killer Khalifa, Invader #2, Crash the Eliminator, The Skywalker, Huracan Castillo Jr., Victor the Bodyguard, "Dirty" Dutch Mantell, Ricky Banderas, Tower of Doom, Shane the Glamour Boy, "Mr.Ray-tings" Ray Gonzalez, Steve Corino, "The Precious One" Gilbert, Black Pain, The Sons of Samoa, Los Renegados del Infierno, Thunder and Lightning, Mighty Ursus, among others.

 Professional wrestling career

 Early career (1975–1985)

 Starr formed a tag team with Antonio Pantojas known as the Peron Brothers for Stampede Wrestling in Canada.
-They wrestled as heels from 1981-82 in Stampede.
+They wrestled as heels from 1981 to 1982 in Stampede.
 Starr often wrestled as a mid-card wrestler and in the opening matches at house shows.

 From 1984 to mid 1985, Starr performed in San Antonio's Southwest Championship Wrestling (SCW).
-On September 9, 1984 he and Brett Sawyer won the SCW Southwest Tag Team Championship from The Fabulous Blonds (Eric Embry and Dan Greer) but dropped the belts back to The Fabulous Blonds on October 9.
+On September 9, 1984, he and Brett Sawyer won the SCW Southwest Tag Team Championship from The Fabulous Blonds (Eric Embry and Dan Greer) but dropped the belts back to The Fabulous Blonds on October 9.
 Starr also won the SCW Southwest Junior Heavyweight Championship from Embry, but later lost it to Ron Sexton.